 Several hundred people joined Art Spaces in front of City Hall on September 6, 2017, for a public picnic as a part of Turn to the River.
 Four food trucks and two musical groups enlivened the space and information about concepts for the space were shared by Art Spaces.
 It was unanimous – we should do this more often.
 Stay tuned as the Turn to the River Design Development Phase progresses.
 Art Spaces just issued an Request for Qualifications for Design Services for this phase.

-Arts and Craft Brew-Off
+Arts and Crafts Brew-Off

 Art Spaces, Inc. presented the inaugural “Arts & Crafts Brew-Off,” celebrating the art of beer making.
 The Brew-Off featured 12 regional home brewers in a tasting competition for non-commercial brewing.